ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 ## Lessons Learned

+#### You may not need big data tools

+In my tweet, I mentioned some packages I'd been trying, including foreach and doparallel, packages for parallel processing.
+Some folks replying also suggested sparklyr (integrates spark and R) and Rcpp (integrates R and C++).
+I thought I needed to use these because I was dealing with big data - 10+ million rows with some text columns!

+But even if the data you start with is large, you may be able to make it smaller by summarizing or eliminating extra columns.
+In the next section, you'll see how I compressed my data into 3 numeric columns and less than a thousand rows.

 #### Try to do everything (grouping and counting) you can in SQL and eliminate unnecessary information

 Here was my original code for: